 To answer a question before it is suggested: Yes, I have opened the control panel, clicked on Advanced, and clicked on both "Disable Script Errors" side-by-side boxes, and also unclicked box below not to receive notifications of script errors.

 Again, thank you!

 I've made somebody happy, my job is done. :)

 Please see the link here for suggestions of Firefox add-ons to replace the functionality provided by Google Toolbar.

 Regarding Outlook Express, is Firefox set as your default browser?
-For instructions, see How to make web links open in Firefox by default.
+For instructions, see Make Firefox your default browser.